martinuray/aaip-plus/sites/project.md

 To give you a head start, there are some predefined questions you can answer, to get an initial understanding of the dataset.

 To start off, use
 [**this Jupyter Notebook**{: .label .label-green }](../assets/course_material/notebooks/FinalProject_EDA.ipynb).
-This notebook contains some initial questions and code snippets to get you started with the dataset.
+The notebook contains some initial questions and code snippets to get you started with the dataset.

 **Done with those questions?**